 Malaysia My Second Home Program

-Applicants aged below 50 yearsApplicant must have liquid assets of at least MYR 500,000, a monthly regular income of at least MYR 10,000 and make a fixed deposit in a Malaysian bank of MYR 300,000, which can be withdrawn half to buy a house, purchase health insurance or pay children’s education.
+Applicants aged below 50 yearsApplicant must have liquid assets of at least MYR500,000, a monthly regular income of at least MYR10,000 and make a fixed deposit in a Malaysian bank of MYR300,000, half of which can be withdrawn to buy a house, purchase health insurance or pay for their children’s education.

-Visa holders may purchase property without restriction.
-Provided that the minimum price established for foreigners in the state where they make the purchase is applied.
-Usually the minimum price is MYR 1m, but there are states like Penang with lower minimum.
+Visa holders may purchase property without restriction, provided that the minimum price established for foreigners in the state where they make the purchase is applied.
+Usually the minimum price is MYR1m, but there are states like Penang with a lower minimum.
 Buyers must receive state approval, which can take up to six months.
 They may also apply for a bank loan.
 Local banks will require proof of repayment capability, since repayment is normally required when the borrower turns 65-70.

 Other benefits include the duty-free, excise and sales tax-free import of an automobile owned by the visa holder requesting an approved permit (AP).
-As long as the car has been purchased prior to the date of the application and the application is carried out within a period not exceeding 6 months after the issuance of the visa and import within a maximum period of 2 years.
-Visa holders can also purchase a tax-free Malaysian car during the first year of visa.
+As long as the car has been purchased prior to the date of the application and the application is carried out within a period not exceeding 6 months after the issuance of the visa, and is imported within a maximum period of 2 years.
+Visa holders can also purchase a tax-free Malaysian car during the first year of the visa.

-- Undergo a medical examination of any private hospital or clinic registered in Malaysia.
+- Undergo a medical examination in any private hospital or clinic registered in Malaysia.

 - Police clearance certificate from the country of origin to prove that the applicant has no criminal record.